taolson/Admiran/README.md

-# Miranda2, a pure, lazy, functional language and compiler
+# Admiran, a pure, lazy, functional language and compiler

-Miranda2 is a pure, lazy, functional language and compiler, based upon the original Miranda language designed by David Turner, with additional features from Haskell and other functional languages.
+Admiran is a pure, lazy, functional language and compiler, based upon the original Miranda language designed by David Turner, with additional features from Haskell and other functional languages.

 ## System Requirements

-Miranda2 currently only runs on x86-64 based MacOS or Linux systems.
+Admiran currently only runs on x86-64 based MacOS or Linux systems.
 The only external dependency is a C compiler for assembling the generated asm files and linking them with the C runtime library.
-(this is automatically done when compiling a Miranda2 source file).
+(this is automatically done when compiling a Admiran source file).

 ## Features